smolijar/gitwiki-thesis/src/state-of-art/wikijs.md

 ![Wiki.js: Page preview](./src/assets/images/wikijs-page){#fig:wikijs:page width=100%}

-Wiki.js offers the UI (image @fig:wikijs:page) which has the same widgets as we have seen before, though visually distinguished from other project.
+Wiki.js offers the UI (image @fig:wikijs:page) which has the same widgets as  seen before, though visually distinguished from other project.
 This is plausibly an effect of the fact that Wiki.js is the youngest software.
 Apart from the website navigation there is a document TOC navigation placed under it in the left sidebar.

 ![Wiki.js: Page edit](./src/assets/images/wikijs-edit){#fig:wikijs:edit width=100%}